The Passion Play of Oberammergau and the Splendors of Eastern Europe

 We look forward to having you join us on this journey of a lifetime.
-It promises to be a wonderful experience for all with time to enjoy the fellowship of old friends and new.
-Nawas International Travel is making the arrangements and has earned a reputation for reliability and excellence in their near-seventy years of business.
+It promises to be a wonderful experience to enjoy the company of old friends and new.
+Nawas International Travel is making the arrangements and has earned a reputation for reliability and excellence in their near seventy years of business.

-While the year 2020 seems a long way away, NOW is the time to make plans and reserve your place as space is limited and we often sell out.
+While the year 2022 May seem a long way off, NOW is the time to reserve your place as space is limited and we often sell out.
 Don’t miss out on this opportunity to see the Passion Play and experience the history, culture and remarkable scenery of Eastern Europe!

 Five Facts: The Oberammergau Passion Play

 1. The Passion Play of Oberammergau takes place only once every 10 years.
-The summer of 2020 will be the last opportunity to see this world-famous play until the year 2030!!
+Originally scheduled for the summer of 2020, the pandemic forced its postponement to 2022.
+This will be the last opportunity to see this world-famous play until at least 2030!